 The tallest of the of the three viaducts is the Makatote Viaduct, which is just a couple of minutes north of Manganui-o-te-Ao Viaduct.
 At 79m tall and with a span of 262m, it is also the second largest on the Northern Explorer's route.

-The south-eastern edge of the Central Plateau is dominated by a sparse region of tussock and snow-grasses.
+Bleak expanses of tussock and snow-grasses dominate the south-eastern edge of the Central Plateau.
 This high plain is called the Rangipo Desert, and although it is not officially a desert, it is as inhospitable and barren as any place on earth.

 This treeless void is good for two things: firstly, training for Waiouru Military Camp; secondly, giving magnificent unobstructed views of the imposing Mount Ruapehu.